leoda1/VCCL_DOC/docs/features/sm-free-overlap.md

 ```

 ### Testing Configuration
+To obtain the SM-free zerocopy performance benefits, please configure and use the following environment variables step by step as shown below.

 #### Training Arguments
 Add `--batch-p2p-communication` option in the model configuration file to enable P2P batch functionality: